 2. A basic knowledge of Analytical Psychology through reading and lectures;

 3. Clinical experience practicing long-term psychotherapy beyond licensure;

-4. State licensure in mental health, e.g., clinical psychologist (PhD or PsyD), psychiatrist (MD or DO), clinical social worker (LCSW), clinical professional counselor ( LCPC), marriage and family therapist (LMFT), or psychiatric nurse (MSN).
+4. State licensure in mental health in the jurisdiction in which the applicant practices, e.g., clinical psychologist (PhD or PsyD), psychiatrist (MD or DO), clinical social worker (LCSW), clinical professional counselor ( LCPC), marriage and family therapist (LMFT), or psychiatric nurse (MSN).

-1. Weekly personal analysis through all the years while in the ATP, including leaves of absences;
+1. Weekly personal analysis with an IAAP-certified Jungian analyst through all the years while in the ATP, including leaves of absences;

 4. Weekly consultation throughout training totaling a minimum of 200 hours.
-Of those hours, 100 are required to be during the control stage.
-Fifty (50) hours of control analysis are to be dedicated to a single case with a single control analyst, and 25 hours are to be with a control analyst other than the one the candidate has worked with the most during the control stage (see Section 5 of the Analyst Training Program Handbook for the acceptable distribution of hours using electronic media).
-The other 25 hours may be with the previous control analyst or with a different control analyst;
+Of those hours, 100 are required to be during the Control Stage.
+Fifty (50) hours of Control Analysis are to be dedicated to a single case with a single Control Analyst, and 25 hours are to be with a Control Analyst other than the one with whom the candidate has consulted most during the Control Stage (see Section 5 of the Analyst Training Program Handbook for the acceptable distribution of hours using electronic media).
+The other 25 hours may be with either of those Control Analyst, or with a different Control Analyst;

-5. Attendance at all colloquia, including attending 10 in person and the others by video conference, unless excused by the Director of Training;
+5. Attendance at all Analytic Process Colloquia, including attending 10 in person and the others by video conference, unless excused by the Director of Training;

-6. Presentation of your analytic work with three analysands at three colloquiums while in the control stage;
+6. Presentation of your analytic work with three analysands at three Analytic Process Colloquia while in the Control Stage;

 7. The successful completion of an intermediate five-part exam (two written and three oral) on the theory and practice of Analytical Psychology, called the Propaedeuticum Exams;